-Conditions Examples
+Conditions Exan nples

-Not enough Meets
+Conditions Not enough Meets

 The report describes the actions taken by the supermarket to achieve fair value distribution for small-scale farmers.
 "We work to ensure fair value distribution for small-scale farmers from whom we buy our bananas."
 "In 2022, we launched Project X, whose main objective is to achieve fair value distribution in our banana supply chain.
-An objective in this project is to distribute value more fairly, setting prices commensurate with the
+An objective in this project is to distribute value more fairly, setting prices commensurate with the cost of production, taking into account at least a living income for farmers.
+We will report on progress in 2023."